fmillion-mnsu/cs401-f25/I_ASSIGN1.md

 Write this program into your MicroPython environment and try to run it.
 Observe what happens.
 Take a screenshot or paste the output into your submission.

 Finally, it's time to rework the problem into something that *can* run successfully on the Raspberry Pi Pico.
 Your task is to consider **how we can rework the program so that it successfully runs without crashing** while still being able to compute the average of 5,000 randomly generated sensor readings.
+Adapt the code to fix the issue so it successfully runs all the way through 5,000 sensor readings.

+* You must still generate the full records - imagine the data is coming from an external sensor, and you can't just simply not receive the data you might not care about.
+You still have to store it and manage it.
+* Your program should output the average temperature when complete.
+* Your program must not crash from out of memory errors.
+* Keep the free memory report so you can observe if your changes are effective!

 # Submission